Dave-team/Knowledge-base/Management.md

 - Held weekly
 - Focus on the employee
     - How is he/she finding it
+    - What is he / she thinking about?
-    - What is he/she working on
+    - What is he/she working on and what are the priorities?
+    - What's woorying you about the team?
+    - Are you happy with your current project?
+    - Do you feel like you;re learning?
+Are there things you're not learning, but would like to?
     - Any problems?
     - How is development going – my aim is to help employees reach potential
     - Room for honest feedback